“This article originally appeared in the March 2016 issue of Pro Rege.”

 - James K.A.
 Smith, Desiring the Kingdom: Worship, Worldview, and Cultural Formation (Baker Academic, 2009).

-- John Van Dyk, The Craft of Christian Teaching: A Classroom Journey (Dordt College Press, 2005).
+- John Van Dyk, The Craft of Christian Teaching: A Classroom Journey (Dordt University Press, 2005).

 - Søren Kierkegaard, Provocations: Spiritual Writings of Kierkegaard, 2014.